iwashi623/dekopin/README.md

 --region     GCP region
 --service    Cloud Run service name
---runner     Runner type (github-actions, cloud-build, local) --file, -f   Config file path (default: dekopin.yml)
+--runner     Runner type (github-actions, cloud-build, local) --file, -f   Path to configuration file (default: dekopin.yml)
 ```

 ## CI/CD Integration

 ### GitHub Actions

-Dekopin automatically detects GitHub Actions environments and can use environment variables for tag names and commit hashes.
+Dekopin automatically detects GitHub Actions environments and can use environment variables for tag names or commit hashes.
+The first 7 characters of the commit hash are used for revision naming.

 Example workflow: